Department of Theatre and Dance

 Contemporary Dance Ensemble

-Artistic Director, Kenneth Balint
+artistic director, Kenneth Balint

 This annual contemporary dance concert highlights contemporary classics, creative innovation, and collaborations between students and faculty.